openedx/edx-platform/openedx/core/djangoapps/plugins/docs/decisions/0004-plugin-slots.rst

 The view you wish to add slots to should have the following pieces enabled:

 * A constant defined inside the apps for the slot name.
+* Decorate the view with `@view_namespace("namespace")` to make it work with slots in that namespace.
+(This  should be the very first decorator on that view function).
-* The view can add an entry called `context_whitelist` to its context.
-This should either be equal to '*', or be a list of context entries that are whitelisted to be passed to plugin slots.
+* The view can add an entry called `context_allow_list` to its context.
+This should either be equal to '*', or be a list of context entries that are allowed to be passed to plugin slots.
 If omitted, only the current request and url are passed through.
 * The template can include a line like the following to declare a new slot.